realnav1234/navpreetsingh.github.io/projects/ldsp_embeddings/ldsp_embeddings.md

 # Control

 The control group contains sentence pairs of completely unrelated sentences.
 This is used to compare to the LDSPs.

+## Example
+- The chef did not create a culinary delight.
+- He worked incredibly long hours this week.

 ## Mutual Information Values with Analysis Overlays
 <img src="results/control/combined_analysis/combined_graph_rfe.png">